florisboard/florisboard/CONTRIBUTING.md

 Alternatively, you can also use ADB (Android Debug Bridge) to capture the error log.
 This is recommended for experienced users only.

+## Donating

+If none of the above options are feasible for you but you still want to show your support, you can also buy me a coffee, so I can stay up all night and chase away bugs or add new cool stuff :)
+See the `Sponsors` button for available options!